 Vanquished again.
 But my sinuses were clearer than they’ve been in days.
 You know, the smell of defeat isn’t all that bad.

 Usually, this tango with my mind goes on for about ten minutes before I can settle in to a relatively steady routine of calm meditation and violent distraction.
 Today, distraction landed a Mike Tyson hook square in my meditation’s temple, thirty-eight seconds into the fight.
-I remained in the ring only because I lay in unconsciousness for the remaining twenty-four minutes, twenty-two seconds.
+I remained in the ring only because I lay unconscious for the remaining twenty-four minutes, twenty-two seconds.

 What day is it?